Invariant embeddings of unimodular random planar graphs: Invariant embeddings of amenable unimodular planar graphs

-\begin{proof} Choose $\Pp$ to be the Poisson point process of unit intensity, say, and consider the embedding $\iota$ of $G$ into $\R^2$ as in Theorem \ref{parab_embed}.
-As before, we call the connected components of $\R^2\setminus \cup_{x\in V(G)\cup E(G)} \iota(x)$ faces.
-To each face $F$ and point $\iota (v)\in \partial F$, $v\in V(G)$, we will assign a piece of the face incident to $\iota (v)$, in such a way that two such pieces share a 1-dimensional boundary iff the corresponding vertices are adjacent.
-For the case of bounded faces one can apply a modified ``barycentric subdivision", see Figure \ref{baricentric}: for each pair $v$ and $w$ of adjacent vertices such that $\iota (v)$ and $\iota (w)$ are consecutive along $F$, consider the broken line segment $\iota(\{v,w\})$, and consider its midpoint, that is, the point that halves the length of the broken line.
+\begin{proof} Consider the embedding of $\G$ into $\R^2$ as in Theorem \ref{parab_embed} and let $\Pp$ be the point process that the embedded vertices define.
+To each face $F$ and point $v\in \partial F$, $v\in \Pp$, we will assign a piece of the face incident to $v$, in such a way that two such pieces share a 1-dimensional boundary iff the corresponding vertices are adjacent.
+For the case of bounded faces one can apply a modified ``barycentric subdivision", see Figure \ref{baricentric}: for each pair $v$ and $w$ of adjacent vertices that are consecutive along $F$, consider the broken line segment representing the edge between them, and consider its midpoint, that is, the point that halves the length of the broken line.
 Choose some point uniformly in $F$, and connect it to all these midpoints by some broken line.
 If $F$ is infinite, we will apply a trick similar to the one in \cite{K}.
 For every pair $v$ and $w$ of adjacent vertices such that $\iota (v)$ and $\iota (w)$ are consecutive along $F$, let $h(v,w)=h(w,v)$ be the midpoint of the broken line segment between them.
 Choose a conformal map $f$ between $F$ and the upper half plane $\H$ of $\C$ that maps infinity to infinity.
 By the standard extension of $f^{-1}$ to the boundary $\partial \H$, we can define a set of $f$-images in $\R$ for every $h(v,w)\in\partial F$.
-(This set consists of one or two points, depending on whether the broken line between $\iota(v)$ and $\iota(w)$ has $F$ on only one side or on both.)
+(This set consists of one or two points, depending on whether the broken line between $v$ and $w$ has $F$ on only one side or on both.)
 Let $a\in R$ be one such image, and consider the vertical line $L_a=\{a+bi\,:\,b\in\R^+\}$ in $\H$.
 Consider $f^{-1}(L_a)$ for all the $a$.
 One can check that they subdivide $F$ into pieces as we wanted.
 It is also clear that the construction does not depend on the choice of $f$ (which is unique up to conformal automorphisms of the upper half plane of the form $x\mapsto ax+b$, $a,b\in\R$, $a\not=0$), and that it is invariant.
 See \cite{K} for a detailed argument.